vitor-hugo/property-validator/README.md

 #### Examples <!-- omit in toc -->

 > [!IMPORTANT]
-> When setting the type of a property other than 'mixed', you must set the
+> When setting the type of a property other than "mixed", you must set the
 > type to optional as well by placing a question mark a the beggining.
 > E.g. `?string`, `?int`, `?array`, ...